After Care Instructions

 NOTE: The above statement is for general information purposes only; the doctor will give each individual patient post-operative instructions specific to their own health condition.

 The office telephone is answered day and night.
-If you need to call after hours, our voicemail system tells you how to reach the doctors or another endodontist who may occasionally be on call.
+If you need to call after hours, our voicemail system has after hour extensions.
 Please listen carefully to the recording for full instructions and have your pharmacy number available.

 If you have any questions, please call our office.